Frequently asked questions

-A. Please see our individual service pages for informaiton on how to refer to each Service.
-Most referrals are made by telephoning the Service and speaking to a Project Worker however some referrals can be emailed/sent to referrers.
+A. Please see our individual service pages for information on how to refer to each Service.
+Most referrals are made by telephoning or emailing the Service and requesting a referral form which is then completed by the Referrer and returned to the Service.

 Q. What information should be included in a referral?

-A. We require core information such as names, addresses, dates of birth of family members.
-We also require equality information such as disabilities, legal status e.g. whether child is on Child Protection register etc. We ask for informaiton on other agencies who are involved with the family, family and background information and reasons for referral.
+A. We require core information on family members such as: names, addresses, dates of birth etc. We also require equality information such as disabilities, legal status e.g. whether child is on Child Protection Register.
+We ask for information on other agencies who are involved with the family, background information and reasons for referral.

 Q. What happens after a referral is made?

-Q. What is the experience / background of the staff?
+Q. What are the experience / background of the staff?

 A. The team have a variety of different professional backgrounds, ranging from Social Work, Nursery Nurses, Community Education, Substance Misuse workers, Residential workers etc.

-Q. Who will know if I receive a service from the project and who is likely to be involved?
+Q. Who will know if I receive a service from Barnardo's and who is likely to be involved?

-A. Any referral to the project is made with the child/young person or parent/carer's consent.
+A. Any referral to our Services is made with the child/young person or parent/carer's consent.
 Often families are involved with other support services and we would ask permission to contact these people if this was relevant to the work that we do.
-The service encourage spartnership working with other agencies with the aim of providing better services to children and families.
+The service encourages partnership working with other agencies with the aim of providing better services to children and families.